aiden-perkins/328-algorithms/README.md

 ### Todo

-* Switch from vectors in the following c++ algorithms:
+* Switch from vectors to arrays in the following c++ algorithms:
   * ClosestPointPair
   * StrassenAlgorithm
   * MaxContiguousSubsequence
-* Switch from pair to struct in AllPairsShortestPath.
+* Switch from pair to struct in AllPairsShortestPath c++.
-* Find out how to parse APSP better, it's the only reason dijkstras isn't 0.
+* Find out how to parse APSP better, it's the only reason dijkstras isn't 0 (both c++ & python).

 | Algorithm                   | Problem                                   | Lecture Name                       | Instructions | Test Cases | Example | Timed | Python | C++ |
 |:----------------------------|:------------------------------------------|:-----------------------------------|:-------------|:-----------|:--------|:------|:-------|:----|